-Applications and supporting documents for the application provided for in this Tender Opening Notice must be submitted, mandatorily, by email sent/submitted to email@example.com with the following subject: CIBB-BD/4 - #candidate name#.
+Applications and supporting documents for the application provided for in this Tender Opening Notice must be submitted, mandatorily, as a single file by email sent/submitted to firstname.lastname@example.org with the following subject: CIBB-BD/2023/4 - #candidate name#.

 Each candidate may submit only one application, under penalty of cancellation of all submitted applications.

 The provision of false statements or the performance of acts of plagiarism by candidates is reason for cancellation of the candidacy without prejudice to the adoption of other measures of sanctioning nature.

 Research grants for doctoral studies are intended to finance the carrying out, by the grantee, of research activities leading to the achievement of the academic degree of doctor in Portuguese universities.